Strength Training Tips for Women Over 40

 7. Prioritize Flexibility and Mobility

 As we age, flexibility and mobility can decline.
 Incorporate stretching and mobility work into your routine to stay limber.
-Yoga or Pilates can complement strength training by improving flexibility, balance, and core strength.
+Yoga or Pilates can complement strength training by improving flexibility, balance, and core strength.8.
+Fuel Your Body with Proper Nutrition

-- Protein: Supports muscle repair and growth.
+Strength training requires adequate fuel.
+Focus on a balanced diet that includes:- Protein: Supports muscle repair and growth.
 Incorporate lean meats, eggs, beans, or tofu.

 - Healthy Fats: Avocados, nuts, and olive oil promote joint health and energy.